 Please keep this Plan Description and the attached Participation Agreement with your other records about the ScholarShare College Savings Plan (the "Plan"), a direct-sold plan.
-This Plan Description is also available on the Plan's website at www.ScholarShare529.com.
+This Plan Description is also available on the Plan's website at www.scholarShare529.com.
 Investing is an important decision.
-You should read and understand this Plan Description and the Participation Agreement in their entirety before you make contributions to the Plan.
+You should read and understand this Plan Description before you make contributions to the Plan.

 You should rely only on the information contained in this Plan Description and the attached Participation Agreement.
 No person is authorized to provide information that is different from the information contained in this Plan Description and the attached Participation Agreement.
-The information in this Plan Description is believed to be accurate as of the date hereof and is subject to change without notice.
+The information in this Plan Description is believed to be accurate as of the date hereof, and is subject to change without notice.